 Check your driveway and overhead clearance

-A 10-yard or 20-yard dumpster fits on most residential drives; the 30-yard container needs overhead clearance for the truck mast: a 40-yard size belongs in a commercial lot.
-Send a photo to the dispatcher with your site in view.
+A 10-yard or 20-yard dumpster fits on most residential drives: a 30-yard container needs overhead clearance for the truck mast; a 40-yard is for a commercial lot.
+Send a photo of your space to the dispatcher.

 Not Sure Which Roll-off Fits Your Project?

-Tell the dispatcher at Dumpster & Roll-Off Container Rental what you are hauling in Lake Charles: we provide the right roll-off with no overage; call (337) 467-8473.
+Tell the dispatcher at Dumpster & Roll-Off Container Rental what you are hauling: we offer no overage surprises for your roll-off in Lake Charles.
+Call (337) 467-8473.